-Since CBP will be used chronically in TNX-102 SL, we plan to study TNX-102 SL in comparison to IR CBP in a multiple-day dosing (once daily) study.
-The results of this study will provide information regarding blood levels of CBP resulting from use of the marketed IR tablet and our sublingual TNX-102 SL tablet when taken in a multiple day regimen.
-We expect the data from this study to serve as a 'bridge', in that it will allow us to use the IR CBP tablet as the reference product in our submission of a Section 505(b)(2) NDA for TNX-102 SL.
+Since TNX-102 SL will be submitted as a 505(b)(2) NDA using CBP 5 mg IR tablets as our reference product, we plan to study TNX-102 SL, 2.8 mg in comparison to CBP 5 mg IR tablets in a multiple-dose pharmacokinetic study.
+The results of this study will provide information regarding blood levels of CBP at steady state after repeated dosing of CBP 5 mg IR tablet and TNX-102 SL.
+We expect the data from this study to serve as a 'bridge' to enable us to use the reference product labeling information to support the TNX-102 SL NDA.